Davidmycodeguy/useFormHook/README.md

             />

-Lastly only enable the form  when its valid.
+Lastly, only enable the Form when it's valid.

     <button disabled={!isFormValid}> Submit Form </button>